ks0n/goOSe/README.md

 - A rust nightly toolchain
 - Clang compiler (for tests)

+#### Nix
+If you use Nix you can run `nix develop` to get a shell with everything needed to test GoOSe

 ### Build
 ```console
 $ cargo build --bin <bin_here> --target <triplet_here>